raagan-u/docs/docs/developers/api/QuickStart.md

 - `order_pair`: String representation of [OrderPair](../sdk/Enumerations.md#orderpair).
 - `amount`: The amount should be in the smallest unit of the source asset or destination asset depending on the `exact_out` flag.
 - `exact_out`: Indicates whether the quote should be fetched for an exact output amount.
 If set to `true`, the quote will calculate the required input amount to achieve the specified output.
 If set to `false`, the quote will calculate the expected output for a given input amount.
+- `affiliate_fee`: Optional.
+The total affiliate fee in basis points (bps) that will be distributed across one or more assets.
+This value should equal the total of all per-asset affiliate fees provided in the next step.

 ## Create order